-Commercial plans are required by law to cover young adult dependents up to age 26, but TRICARE coverage ends at age 21 (or 23 if enrolled full-time in college).
+Commercial and employer-sponsored plans are required by law to cover young adult dependents up to age 26 with no additional premium, but TRICARE coverage ends at age 21 (or 23 if enrolled full-time in college).

-Click the above link to ask your lawmakers to co-sponsor the Health Care Fairness for Military Families Act, a bill that would fix this parity gap by extending TRICARE young adult coverage to age 26.
-In the meantime, it is important for uniformed services families to understand TRICARE coverage limitations for young adults.
+In the meantime, it is important for families to understand TRICARE coverage limitations for young adults.
 Here’s what you should know:

 - Unmarried dependent children are eligible for TRICARE until age 21.

-- These beneficiaries can extend TRICARE coverage until their 23rd birthday or graduation (whichever comes first) if enrolled full time in college.
-To extend TRICARE eligibility, you must provide proof of enrollment – contact an ID card office to see what documents are needed.
+- Young adults can extend TRICARE coverage until their 23rd birthday or graduation (whichever comes first) if enrolled full time in college.
+They must provide proof of enrollment.
+Contact an ID card office to see what documents are needed.

-- Do you have an unmarried adult child incapable of self-support because of a mental or physical incapacity that occurred while the child was your dependent?
-Your child may qualify as a secondary dependent with TRICARE eligibility beyond age 21.
-To find more information, please consult the Defense Finance and Accounting Service (DFAS) website and this Defense Manpower Data Center (DMDC) brochure.
+- Children incapable of self-support because of a mental or physical incapacity may qualify as a secondary dependent with TRICARE eligibility beyond age 21.
+The Defense Finance and Accounting Service (DFAS) website provides details and contact information regarding secondary dependency determinations.

-When TRICARE eligibility ends, the young adult may be eligible to purchase TRICARE Young Adult (TYA), a premium-based plan for young adults up to age 26, or the Continued Health Care Benefit Program (CHCBP), a premium-based health plan providing continued health care coverage for 18 to 36 months after the loss of military health care benefits (including aging out of TYA).
+If young adults purchase TYA, they may be able to continue TRICARE coverage beyond age 26 with the Continued Health Care Benefit Program (CHCBP), a premium-based health plan providing continued health care coverage for 18 to 36 months after the loss of military health care benefits.